Clinical and Research Training

 The duration of the program will be 6-7 years, depending on the individual’s choice of subspecialty training program.
 Individuals are eligible for Internal Medicine Board Certification in August of the PGY-4 year, and for Subspecialty Board Certification in November of the PGY-6 or PGY-7 year.

-During the final year of the program, faculty appointment as a Lecturer is anticipated, based on satisfactory clinical and research progress.
+During the final year of the program, faculty appointment as an Instructor is anticipated, based on satisfactory clinical and research progress.

 Significant financial support is available for research endeavors and faculty development, based on each individual’s needs and goals.